corstian/digital-garden/_blog/2025/Impedance matching the domain library with Marten.md

 ```

 ### Aggregate Projections
-While Marten provides some constructs to maintain aggregates and all of that, I prefer to use my own abstractions for the organiza
+While Marten provides some constructs to maintain aggregates and all of that, I prefer to use my own abstractions for the organization of business logic.
+This becomes much evident when writing generic code to run the aggregate projections.
+Both the domain library and Marten are able to create sn